daniel-marcus/md2pdf/README.md

 ```
 ---
-template: cv          # or "letter" or any other template that you have in your /templates/ folder
+template: cv.tex      # or "letter.tex" or any other template that you have in your /templates/ folder
 link_color: e8a9ff    # hex code for custom link color in this document
 ---
 ```